swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 > ## Using the dir function to see available methods
 >
-> Python includes a "dir" function that can be used to display all of the available methods (functions) that are built into a data object.
+> Python includes a `dir` function that can be used to display all of the available methods (functions) that are built into a data object.
 As an example, the  functions available for a simple list are:
 > ~~~
 > potatoes=["Russet","Norkota","Yukon Gold","Pontiac"]
 > dir(potatoes)